-The window between Thanksgiving and Christmas is one of the smartest times of the year you could possibly travel.
-From the Tuesday after Thanksgiving weekend until about the 18th of December, tourists are scarce, hotel rates are low, free upgrades are plentiful, and in much of the world the favorable rates coincide with either lovely weather or festive holiday charm.
-True, you may miss holiday parties back home, but you’ll also miss all that holiday traffic, not to mention those long lines every time you try to run a simple errand.
-Personally, I’d rather do my holiday shopping at Europe’s Christmas markets or in artisans’ studios in Hawaii or in the cellars of Argentina’s wine country than at the mall back home.
+The window between Thanksgiving and Christmas is one of the smartest times of the year to travel.
+From the Tuesday after Thanksgiving weekend until approximately the Thursday before Christmas week, tourists are scarce, hotel rates are low, free upgrades abound, and in much of the world the favorable prices coincide with either lovely post-rainy-season weather or festive-winter-wonderland holiday charm.
+True, you may miss holiday parties back home, but you’ll also get away from all that holiday traffic and lines at the mall.
+Personally, I’d rather do my holiday shopping in Europe’s Christmas markets or in the cellars of Argentina’s wine country.

-While the period between Thanksgiving and Christmas is not the optimal time for a Mediterranean cruise, it is an optimal time for the following seven destinations.
-If you want to know the best way to book a last-minute trip to any of them so as to get the best value for your dollar, feel free to click over to Ask Wendy.
+While the period between Thanksgiving and Christmas is not the optimal time for a Mediterranean cruise, it is an optimal time for the following seven places.
+If you’re headed to any and want to book your trip so as to get the maximum experience for your money, you may ask our advice here.

 With the exception of Thanksgiving, all of November through December 18th or so is uncrowded, with hotels offering deals of the pay-for-three-nights-get-four and pay-for-five-nights-get-seven variety.
 Look for values on Maui, Oahu, and the Big Island in particular.